 Welcome to the website of the Australian High Commission in Accra, Ghana.
 I hope you find the site interesting and informative.

-I was delighted to commence my new role at the High Commission on 21 January 2013, after earlier visits to Ghana in 2009 and 2011.
-I will also be responsible for Australia’s relations with Burkina Faso, Côte d’Ivoire, Guinea, Liberia, Mali, Senegal, Sierra Leone and Togo.
+I was delighted to commence my role at the High Commission on 21 January 2013, after earlier visits to Ghana in 2009 and 2011.
+I am also responsible for Australia’s relations with Burkina Faso, Côte d’Ivoire, Guinea, Liberia, Mali, Senegal, Sierra Leone and Togo.

-I am also very pleased that the Australian Trade Commission (Austrade) now has a regional office in the High Commission in Accra to help service the growing ties between Australia and the region.
+I am also very pleased that the Australian Trade Commission (Austrade) now has a regional office at the High Commission to help service the growing ties between Australia and the region.